Skip to content

 How Is a Transport Load ID Generated?
 Specifically, how it works is that a shipper, or their representative, would generate the Load ID tying it to the goods requiring transport.
 Thus, the Load ID is not initially linked to any specific carrier.

-A Way to Unify Shipping Data – Planning, Execution, Settlement.
-Indeed, I think there is a strong business case to use Transport Load IDs across the supply chain to unify shipping data.
-Absolutely, all supply chain organizations can use a Load ID to tie together all their shipping data.
-What’s more, this can include everything from supply chain planning through execution and final payment to spend management.
-For a more detailed discussion on Transport Load IDs and what shipping analytics shortfalls it can address, see my article, Better Shipping Data Analytics Results: Use Of Load IDs To Achieve The Best Efficiency, Visibility, And Financials.
+How Do Transport Load IDs Improve Decision-Making for Planners, Operators, and Finance?
+Indeed, there is a strong business case to use Transport Load IDs across the supply chain to unify shipping data.
+In fact, all supply chain organizations can use a Load ID to tie together all shipping data, not just shipping data in their system or department.
+What’s more, this one shipment Load ID can link together all shipping data from supply chain planning through execution and final payment to spend management.
+As a result, all parts of the supply chain organization have more comprehensive information, avoiding compartmentalized decision-making and unintended consequences.

 Shipping Data Load IDs: 10 Use Cases To Unleash Shipping Analytics Across The Supply Chain.